-- 1. Sports: cross-country, dance team, swimming, gymnastics, nordic skiing, alpine skiing. - 2.
+- 1. Sports: cross-country, dance team, swimming, gymnastics, nordic skiing, alpine skiing, girls' golf. - 2.
 All participation is at the high school level. - 3.
 Level of competition is determined by ability.

-Criteria and Process for Approval of Exceptional Athlete(s)
+Criteria and Process for Approval of 7th or 8th Grade Move Ups

-- 1. Requests for allowing a student to participate in other than their assigned grade or designated level will be limited to varsity participation (includes junior varsity) and are not to consider promotion of the best athlete/participant of one grade level to the next grade level.
+Requests for allowing a student to participate in other than their assigned grade or designated level will be limited to varsity participation (includes junior varsity) and are not to consider promotion of the best athlete/participant of one grade level to the next grade level.
 Requests are limited to the rare exceptional athlete/participant.
-Athletes cannot move up to the next level unless there is a danger of not being able to field a team.
-In that case, 8th graders can move to 9th grade but not jump 9th graders.
-9th graders will be moved up before an 8th grader. - 2.
-Requests may be made by the middle school coach, AD or the high school coach.
+Athletes may move up to the next grade level if the Activities Director sees the need.
+In that case, first consideration will be given to 9th graders moving up before an 8th grader.

-- 3. All requests will be considered by the: parents, student, coaches (present grade level coach and high school coach) and administration.
-A unanimous approval is required of all parties.
-Final approval is made by the Activities Director. - 4.
-Consideration of all requests will be based on the social, psychological, educational, and physical best interests of the student. - 5.
+- 2. Requests may be made by the middle school coach, AD or the high school coach. - All-requests will be considered by the: parents, student, coaches (present grade level coach and high school coach) and administration.
+A unanimous approval is required of all parties for an 7th/8th student to move up to JV or Varsity.
+Final approval is made by the Activities Director. - Consideration of all requests will be based on the social, psychological, educational, and physical best interests of the student. - b.
 The application and approval for an exception must be in place prior to the fourth Monday of the affected sport season.